-Lots of time, drafting, and effort went into creating this guide so that it helped you start a life-changing online business (your blog).
+Lots of time, drafting, and effort went into creating this guide so that it helped you start a life-changing online business.

-Remember to shoot me an email with any questions you may have.
+Remember to shoot me an email with any lifestyle blog questions you may have.

-And lastly, did this comprehensive guide help you understand the beginner blogging process better?
-It would make my day if you pinned it! 😊
+Did this comprehensive guide help you understand the beginner blogging process better?
+It would make my day if you pinned it!